gaborvecsei/usage-tracker.nvim/README.md

 # Usage-Tracker.nvim

-> The plugin is in ⚠️aactive development, and you can expect breaking changes in the future.
+> The plugin is in ⚠️ active development, and you can expect breaking changes in the future.

-Simple lua plugin with which you can track how much time do you spend on the individual files, projects.
+NeoVim plugin with which you can track your usage.
+The examples speak for themselves.
+Logs are stored locally, so no sensitive data leaves your machine.

-## Install
+# Install

 Use your favourite package installer, there are no parameters at the moment.
 For example: